Yun-K/aiml426-a1/readme.md

 In addition, I have also transformed all *.ipynb to *.py files as well, so you can run my programms using the command line as well.
+`However, it is worth to mention that it is time consuming to run each part via commands, such as only run the part 1 will cost you about an hour, so I suggest you to just look at the jupyter notebooks, which is *.ipynb since it is intuitive.`

 Below are the steps and commands to run my programs:

 First, u need to unzip the program.zip and `cd` to the program directory,